chnrr1/Mussel-monitor/README.md

-# Mussel-monitor1.0
+# Mussel-monitor1.1
-This project is used to monitor the cardiac activities and valve movement of mussels with Arduino Will update the DOI of paper after published
+This project is to calculate the heart rate and valve movement of mussel Mytilus galloprovoncialis.

+Update from Mussel-Monitor1.0:
+Four IR sensors are working simultaneously each time, instead of one.